Old Man of Hoy

 The Old Man of Hoy is a 137 m sea stack on Hoy, part of the Orkney archipelago off the north coast of Scotland.
 Formed from Old Red Sandstone, it is one of the tallest stacks in the United Kingdom.
 The Old Man is popular with climbers, and was first climbed in 1966.
-Created by the erosion of a cliff through hydraulic action some time after 1750, the stack is not more than a few hundred years old, but may soon collapse into the sea.
+Created by the erosion of a cliff through hydraulic action some time after 1750, the stack is not more than a few hundred years old, and may soon collapse into the sea.

 Geography

 The Old Man stands close to Rackwick Bay on the west coast of Hoy, in Orkney, Scotland, and can be seen from the Scrabster to Stromness ferry.
 From certain angles it is said to resemble a human figure.

 Winds are faster than 8 m/s for nearly a third of the time, and gales occur on average for 29 days a year.
 Combined with the depth of the sea, which quickly falls to 60 m, high-energy waves on the western side of Hoy lead to rapid erosion of the coast.